Using Weather and Climate Data¶

 t2mfor 2m air temperature or

 TREFHTfor reference height temperature.
-(Always assumed to be taken a few feet off the ground to avoid confusing air temperature with excess heat released by the ground)
+(Always assumed to be taken a few feet off the ground to avoid confusing air temperature with the surface radiating temperature)

 pr= precipitation rate

-experiment: some descriptor of the forcing (e.g., profile of greenhouse gases) uses, e.g., rcp85 for the RCP8.5 scenario frequently used in projections.
+experiment: some descriptor of the forcing (e.g., profile of greenhouse gases), e.g., rcp85 for the RCP8.5 scenario frequently used in projections.

 grid label: whether data was regridded from the model’s native grid